 - Lead counsel for Microsoft, Hewlett-Packard, Dell, and Lenovo in a patent infringement matter involving organization of data in a computer system.

-- Lead counsel for Nippon Steel & Sumitomo Metal in a multi-patent and unfair competition case involving processes for manufacturing specialized steel.
+- Lead counsel for Nippon Steel & Sumitomo Metal in a multi-patent and unfair competition case involving processes and chemistry involved in the manufacture of specialized steel.
 The case involved related litigation in Japan and Korea, which included claims for trade secret misappropriation.

 - Lead Counsel for Agilent and Molecular Devices in patent infringement matter involving devices used to analyze DNA microarrays.